Chinese internet publishing options

 Chinese media channels

 China has powerful media channels, including Tudou, Youku, and QIY.
 Over 100 media channels are in China, and they are tightly regulated.
-Overseas companies can upload their business media content on some of these services, provided they follow the Chinese regulations.
+Overseas companies can upload their business media content to some of these services, provided they comply with Chinese regulations.

 Article: Information being updated